Dunkeld: Battle of Dunkeld (1689)

 Most of the original town was destroyed during the Battle of Dunkeld when, on 21 August 1689, the 26th Foot (Cameronian Regiment), under Lieutenant William Cleland (who died in the clash), successfully fought the Jacobites shortly after the latter's victory at the Battle of Killiecrankie.
 Holes made by musket-ball strikes during the battle can still be seen in the east gable of the cathedral.

 Later history

 Dr George Smyttan FRSE HEIC (1789-1863) was born and raised in Dunkeld and retained links to Birnam all his life.

 Dunkeld was partly in the parish of Caputh until 1891.

 The High Street drill hall in Dunkeld was completed in 1900.

 The alignment of the town was radically altered in 1809 by the building of a new stone bridge — Dunkeld Bridge — over the River Tay by Thomas Telford at the east end of the town, and the laying out of a new street (Bridge Street–Atholl Street) at right angles to the old alignment.

+Governance

+Dunkeld is in the Perth and Kinross council area, and in the Community Council area of Dunkeld and Birnam, which also includes Amulree, Butterstone, Dalguise, Kindallachan, Loch Ordie, and Strathbraan.

+It is in the Perthshire North constituency for the Scottish Parliament where as of 2024 has been represented since 2011 by John Swinney for the SNP.
+It is in the Angus and Perthshire Glens constituency for the UK Parliament, where as of 2024 it is represented by Dave Doogan for the SNP.